Minakshi2496/Competition-File/README.md

 13. If you are passing the predictions to the API you must convert the predictions into list using predictions2.tolist()

 14. For instance -> payload = json.dumps(predictions2.tolist())

+**To execute training dataset only**

+15. Once the jupyter is opened on your browser, open a new python file by clicking on 'new' tab and then click on 'python3'

+16. Open the code file(Class Reproduce.ipynb) on github  or Click on the link https://github.com/Minakshi2496/Competition-File/blob/main/Class%20Reproduce.ipynb